mauroleos/Actors-List-App/README.md

 # Actors List App

-This is a React application that displays a list of actors based on certain criteria and fetches data from an external API.
-The application utilizes the React hooks useState and useEffect for managing state and performing side effects respectively.
+The goal of the Actors List App is to display a list of actors who have appeared in a movie with both Nicolas Cage and Keanu Reeves.
+The app fetches data from two APIs: one for retrieving movies and another for retrieving actors.
+It then filters the actors based on the movies they appeared in and displays the filtered list.

-# Installation
+# Getting Started

 To run this application locally, follow these steps:

 Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd actors-list-app Install the dependencies: npm install
+Navigate to the project directory: cd actors-list-app Install dependencies: npm install
 Start the development server: npm start
-Open your browser and visit http://localhost:3000
+Open your web browser and visit http://localhost:3000 to see the app in action.

 # Usage

-Upon launching the application, it fetches data from the API to retrieve a list of movies and actors.
-It then filters the movies based on actors' IDs to find movies featuring Nicolas Cage and Keanu Reeves.
+Upon launching the Actors List App, it will fetch movies and actors data from the respective APIs.
+The movies are filtered to include only those featuring both Nicolas Cage and Keanu Reeves.
+The actors are then filtered based on the movies they appeared in, considering only the filtered movies.

-The filtered movies are used to determine the actors who appeared in both Nicolas Cage and Keanu Reeves movies.
-The resulting list of actors is displayed on the page.
+The filtered actors list will be displayed on the page, showing each actor's name and ID.
+Additionally, the app performs a validation request to another API to validate the actors' information and displays the response.

-Additionally, the application performs a validation request using the filtered actors, Nicolas Cage movies, and Keanu Reeves movies.
-The validation response is logged in the console.
+# Known Issue

-Please note that there might be an issue with the API provider.
-The code has been tested using Postman, and the API returned a successful response with a status of "200 OK."
-If you encounter any errors or empty responses, the issue might be related to the API provider's end.
+Currently, the app encounters an issue with the validation API.
+The response from the API is empty, indicating that the API returned an empty response.
+This could be due to an issue with the API provider or if there is no data available for the given request.

 # Author